Karim-Ajmail/Arrhythpy/README.md

 - **Windows:** `Arrhythpy.zip`
 - **Mac:** `Arrhythpy_IOS.zip`

 This executable should run independently without needing to install Python.
+Your operating system will probably warn you about the safety of the executable.
+Please trust me and download anyway (on windows: click 'More info' and the 'Run anyway')

 ### Alternative Installation